schwartzlab-methods/schwartzlab-methods.github.io/content/positions.md

     treatment-resistance in cancer, cancer evolution, cancer heterogeneity, multi-omic analyses, and more!

--   We are also looking for software engineerings and bioinformaticians that are excited about creating new types of data visualizations and interfaces to make our tools widely accessible.
+-   We are also looking for software developers and bioinformaticians that are excited about creating new types of data visualizations and interfaces to make our tools widely accessible.